I provide one-on-one service helping people make great real estate decisions.

 For many years I’ve been considered “a broker’s broker.”
 My real estate style is one of candid realism mixed with a hint of contrarian.

 I often remind myself of what Ben Franklin said, “Experience keeps a dear school, but fools will learn in no other.”

 SERVING IN PUBLIC OFFICE

 My partial degree in public administration drove me to appointed public office — I would never want to campaign for elected office.
-I served as a public official in Mammoth Lakes and Mono County for more than 18 years.
+I have served as a public official in Mammoth Lakes and Mono County for more than 25 years.

 My experience as a Planning Commissioner for the Town of Mammoth Lakes from 1990-1998 gave me unmatched knowledge of the resort planning process.
 This is where all the groundwork was laid for the Mammoth of today.

 The 1990s were the most intense period of planning in Mammoth’s history.
 Mammoth Lakes wanted to grow from a newly incorporated small town to a world class destination resort.

 Here are a few of the projects I was involved with during my term as Planning Commissioner:

 - The North Village Specific Plan (and EIRs)